saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

   #endif
   }
   ```
-  Provide the name of your subdomain and submission token for the `initWithSubmissionUrl`.
+  Provide the name of your subdomain and a submission token for the `initWithSubmissionUrl`.

 For information on how to change the default configuration settings for the Backtrace client, see the [README](https://github.com/backtrace-labs/backtrace-cocoa#readme) for the backtrace-cocoa library.